Back

 Q1: Are contractions used in formal writing?

 A1: Contractions are generally avoided in formal writing, such as academic essays, professional reports, or official documents.
+In these settings, it’s important to use the full form of words to maintain a more professional tone.

 Q2: Can contractions change the meaning of a sentence?

-Q3: Why should students learn contractions?
+Q3: Why should students learn contractions in KS2?

 Conclusion